Do you fear falling? Do you believe your loved one is at risk of falling and don't know what to do? We're here to help you.

 Solution: Keep in shape!
 Stay fit by walking, exercising, or playing sports.
 You can also do specific exercises to improve your strength and balance.

 4. Medication Use

 While many medications are absolutely necessary, some can cause drowsiness, dizziness or confusion.
 Moreover, some drugs when mixed with other medications or foods can cause similar symptoms.
 Take the correct medications at the right times is also an issue that can cause unintended side affects.

 Solution: If you feel any type of drowsiness or dizziness on your medications, discuss your symptoms with your doctor and review potential solutions.
 Furthermore, discuss known side effects of your medications before taking them, so you understand what you can, or cannot, do while on them.
 Lastly, to help you take the right medications, in the right dosages at the right time consider medication reminders.

 According to the National Council on Aging, 90% of seniors suffer from at least one chronic health condition like heart disease, high blood pressure, diabetes or arthritis.
 Each of the conditions can increase your risk of falling either due to a sudden loss of control as in the case of standing up too quickly with high blood pressure, or inability to control ones muscles well as in the case of holding on to a grab bar with arthritis.

 Solution: Understand the potential risks of your condition, and which circumstances and environments presents the most risk of causing a fall.
 Sometimes, it's simply unavoidable.
-In that case you might want to consider comparing medical alert systems that can help get emergency responders to you as quickly as possible, once a fall has taken place.
+In that case you might want to compare medical alert systems, and get one that suits your individual needs, lifestyle and budget best.